-When you open the Call Graph from the results summary, notice that DevPartner places the most expensive paths at the top of the Call Graph, and highlights the most expensive child path whenever a path branches.
+When you open the Call graph from the Results Summary, DevPartner places the most expensive paths at the top of the Call graph, and highlights the most expensive child path whenever a path branches.
 As you examine the data, investigate the most expensive child paths first.
 To investigate a path, expand the nodes to the right.